Melaka United F.C.: A comeback from lower league

-The club has achieved promotion to Liga Super after becaming the champion of the Malaysia Premier League just one year after winning the Malaysia FAM League.
+The club has achieved promotion to Liga Super after becoming the champion of the Malaysia Premier League just one year after winning the Malaysia FAM League.

 Back to top division league

 After the promotion to the top division, Melaka United management has made a number of changes, including the new squad selection.
 On 14 November 2016, Melaka United has announced the appointment of Eric Williams to replace Mat Zan Mat Aris as the new head coach for the club.
 Eric Williams has previously managed the Myanmar Yangon United F.C. in the 2014 season.
 The club has also only retained ten players from previous season and has recruited nine new players.

 The club has set a high target for 2017 season, including to reach the top five in the league standings.
 On 18 February 2017, the club has managed to win their first match in Liga Super, almost 10 years after their last win in the top division in 2006–07 season.